IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-analytics.md

 ---
-  title:  "What are the capabilities of Media Analytics?"
+title: What are the capabilities of Media Analytics?
+description: What are the capabilities of Media Analytics? ms.author: inhenkel
+authors: juliako
+author: IngridAtMicrosoft
+ms.service: media-services
+ms.date: 08/5/2022
+---

+<properties
-  description: "What are the capabilities of Media Analytics?"
+    pageTitle="What are the capabilities of Media Analytics?" description="What are the capabilities of Media Analytics?" service="microsoft.media"
-    service="microsoft.media"
     resource="mediaservices"
     authors="juliako"
     displayOrder="5"
-  selfhelptype: "resource"
-supporttopicids: ""
-  resourcetags:
-  productpesids: ""
+    selfHelpType="resource"
+    supportTopicIds=""
+    resourceTags=""
+    productPesIds=""
-  cloudenvironments: "public, fairfax, usnat, ussec"
+    cloudEnvironments="public, fairfax, usnat, ussec" articleId="bb420f91-7bee-4f28-9ae9-a33b0921598b"
- articleid: "bb420f91-7bee-4f28-9ae9-a33b0921598b"
-ownershipid: "StorageMediaEdge_Media"
-author: IngridAtMicrosoft
-ms.service: media-services
----
+	ownershipId="StorageMediaEdge_Media"
+/>

 # What are the capabilities of Media Analytics?